Three dead after eating ice cream from listeria-contaminated machines

 Three of the six people infected during that time period also died.

 All six “had conditions that made their immune systems less able to fight disease,” the agency said.
+The hospital patients were between the ages of 40 and 70.

 According to the Center for Disease Control, an estimated 1,600 people get listeriosis each year, and about 260 die from it.
 The infection is usually caused by eating contaminated food.